proxytranslation/user-docs/dashboard/cookbook/requestevaluation.md

-# Page Request Evaluation ()
+# Page Request Evaluation

 A crucial statistic of the original site is the number of requests needed to load and build a given page.
 This has monthly cost implications over the proxy.
-In this tutorial, we provide some pointers on how to get a working estimate for this number.
-We investigate the English Wikipedia as an example.
+In this tutorial, we provide some pointers on how to get a working estimate for this number using the Chrome DevTool.
+(The tutorial below uses the English Wikipedia in the screenshots).

-Request evaluation is often necessary since website owners/maintainers usually focus on tracking the number of *page visits*, a useful metric to gain knowledge about visitors to a site, but different from the individual HTTP *requests* in the stricter, technical sense.
+Request evaluation is often necessary since website owners/maintainers usually focus on tracking the number of *page visits*, more specifically *page visits from end users* (and therefore usually excluding, for example, the indexing bots of the various search engines). *User visits* are a useful metric to gain knowledge about visitors to a site, but different from the individual HTTP *requests* in the stricter, technical sense.

 The number of HTTP requests that will have to go through the proxy when a page visit happens will be the multiplier to use when estimating monthly page views.